 I have become like a child fearful of a monster in the closet.
 I do not like to bring harm to nature, but what is down there?
 What to do?
 Help!
 I take some comfort in the fact that three big men living next door.

 Sounds like a mole or a shrew.
 Are there any mounds over the tunnel (pushed up ground or earth leading from the hole?
 If you walk on it the earth sinks flat again.
-You can flush a mole out if you see it working (tunneling on the ground) and flush it out with water from the garden hose.
-A shrew is like a tiny mouse and quite fast.
-They are feisty if messed with.

 I have similar holes and my culprit (if you want to look at it that way) is a chipmunk!
 (Actually, by now, I believe I have a family!)
 I would be willing to bet you have a chippie, as well, as they love neighborhoods in cities.
 Never fear!